-This paper is intended to facilitate a constructive discussion amongst states and other stakeholders with respect to the mixed movement of people that is currently taking place between the East and Horn of Africa and the Great Lakes region to the southern part of the continent.
+This paper examines the mixed movement of people that is currently taking place between the East and Horn of Africa and the Great Lakes region to the southern part of the continent.1 Stretching all the way from Eritrea, Ethiopia and Somalia to South Africa's Atlantic coast, growing numbers of people are travelling the whole or part of this complex 4,500 kilometre route, travelling overland, by sea and (much less commonly) by air.

-Stretching all the way from Eritrea, Ethiopia and Somalia to South Africa's Atlantic coast, growing numbers of people are travelling the whole or part of this complex 4,500 kilometre route, travelling overland, by sea and (much less commonly) by air.
 It is a difficult and dangerous journey that imposes a great deal of hardship on the people concerned and which exposes them to a variety of human rights and protection risks.
 At the same time, this mixed movement, much of which is irregular in nature and organized by human smugglers, is of growing concern to states, who regard it as a violation of their national laws as well as a threat to their sovereignty, security and economy.